Permanent daylight saving time has been tried before – and it didn’t go well

 In a move to combat a national energy crisis in the United States, then-President Richard Nixon signed an emergency daylight saving time bill into law in late 1973 in an attempt to cut demand by extending daylight hours.

 Parents became worried about traffic accidents and the safety of their children, who were forced to go to school under winter darkness.
-By February, approval was at just 42 percent, according to the Times.
+By February, approval was at just 42%, according to the Times.

 Nixon wasn’t the only president to try out daylight saving time, however.
 During World War I President Woodrow Wilson, following the lead of German leader Kaiser Wilhelm, instituted the time change.
 The bill was widely hated by farmers and Congress ultimately scuttled it after the war, over Wilson’s veto.